If you’re reading this, congratulations!

 Right now, there are seven types of blades and three other crafting tools available for the bigger machines (Explore and Maker).

 - Fine Point Blade: Ideal for light and medium materials like paper, vinyl, and cardstock.
 It comes now in gold color.

 - Deep Point Blade: Great for thick materials like chipboard, thick cardstock, foam sheets, etc.

-- Bonded Fabric Blade: Ideal for cutting fabric!
-Fabric needs to be bonded with a backing material.
+- Bonded Fabric Blade: Ideal for cutting a wide variety of fabrics!
+The fabric needs to be bonded with a backing material.

-- Rotary Blade (Only for the Cricut Maker): Cuts pretty much any type of fabric and the fabric can be just placed on the mat.
-It comes with the Maker and at the moments it’s not sold individually.
-However, they do sell the rotary replacement kit
+- Rotary Blade (Only for the Cricut Maker): Cuts pretty much any fabric, and you can place it without any backing material on the mat.
+It comes with the Maker.

 - Knife Blade (Only for the Cricut Maker): This impressive little blade can cut very thick materials like basswood!